Skip to content

 #Farming Tips That Boost Crop Profits

 Plant on Day 1 of every season.
-Missing the first day on a re-grower means losing a full harvest cycle.
-Cranberries planted on Day 5 instead of Day 1 miss one complete harvest, which costs about 150 gold per plant.
+Missing the first day on a regrower means losing a full harvest cycle.
+Cranberries planted on Day 5 instead of Day 1 miss one complete harvest, which costs roughly 150 gold per plant on a Standard farm.

 Use Quality Fertilizer on high-value crops.
-Gold-quality crops sell for double the base price.
-Basic Quality Fertilizer is crafted from 2 Sap plus 1 fish, or bought at Pierre’s for 100 gold per bag.
-On a Starfruit crop, the upgrade from base quality to gold quality alone adds 750 gold per plant.
+Gold-quality crops sell for 1.25x the base price and Iridium-quality for 2x.
+Basic Quality Fertilizer is crafted from 2 Sap plus 1 fish, or bought at Pierre’s.
+On a Starfruit crop, the upgrade from base quality to gold quality adds 187 gold per plant.

 Set up Iridium Sprinklers for scale.
 A Quality Sprinkler (Farming level 6) waters 8 tiles.
 An Iridium Sprinkler (Farming level 9) covers 24 tiles automatically every morning.
 We tested a greenhouse setup running 12 Iridium Sprinklers on a Year 3 save and cleared the daily watering task entirely, freeing the full morning for Keg collection.
 Our Stardew Valley sprinkler guide walks through each sprinkler tier and the best placement grid.